spaceforce-dev/consensioSol/README.md

-<h1>This indicator is based on Consensio Trading System by Tyler Jenks.</h1>
+<h1>This Moving Average based indicator is based on Consensio Trading System by Tyler Jenks.</h1>

+Tests setup to run over price history for Bitcoin Dec 2020 -> June 2021

 <h3>What is Direction(D)?</h3>